Twitter Tweaked How Replies Work And People Have All The Feelings

 Twitter rolled back a similar feature in December in response to widespread outrage.

-The company has recently shipped a number of updates; many of them are intended to curb abuse.
+The company has recently shipped a number of updates, many of which are intended to curb abuse.
 In June 2016, it announced that GIFs, videos, photos, and other media wouldn't count toward the 140-character limit.

 It's worth noting that pretty much any time Twitter rolls out a change, people get mad.
-Twitter did not respond to request for comment.
+Twitter did not respond to a request for comment.

 Blake Montgomery is a reporter with BuzzFeed News and is based in San Francisco.